 Apple, one of Samsung’s top rivals, likes to keep its iPhones upgraded with new software for four years before it cuts off support.
 Samsung typically offers two years of major Android upgrades.

 The Galaxy S6 and Galaxy Note 5 are more than two years old so there’s a chance both (officially, at least) stay put on Android Nougat.
-If that happens they’ll still get security patches and bug fixes, but Samsung and its carriers won’t support Android Oreo features.
+If that happens many users will continue to get security patches and bug fixes, but Samsung and its carriers won’t support Android Oreo features.

 There’s also a chance Samsung steps out of its comfort zone and offers Android Oreo to Galaxy Note 5 users in the United States and other countries around the globe.

-If the Galaxy Note 5 does get Oreo, and that’s obviously a big if, we’d expect it to come with some of the changes Samsung’s brought to the Galaxy S8 and Galaxy S8+.
-Some, not all.
+If the Galaxy Note 5 does get Oreo, and that’s obviously a big if at this point, we’d expect it to come with some of the changes Samsung’s brought to the Galaxy S8 and Galaxy Note 8.
+Some, but not all.

 With that in mind we want to take you through some of these potential changes.
-This is based on the Galaxy S8’s Oreo update and the way Samsung’s handled software updates for older phones in the past.
+This is based on the Samsung’s Oreo updates and the way Samsung’s handled software updates for older phones in the past.

 We also want to take you through some potential disappointments that we think will help you set proper expectations as we push deeper into the year.

-If Samsung decides to push a Galaxy Note 5 Oreo update we'd expect it to deliver a nice list of fixes and enhancements.
+If Samsung decides to offer a Galaxy Note 5 Oreo update it'll bring enhanced security to the former flagship.